-On account of healthy cash accruals, PIL's cash and bank balance stood at Rs.668 crore as on June 30, 2020.
-Its liquidity is also supported by substantial unutilized bank lines.
-The average working capital utilization was negligible (around 0.3%) during the 12-month period ending Jun'20.
-The company generated gross cash accruals of Rs.575 crore during FY20 against which it has debt repayment obligations of around Rs.102 crore in FY21 and expected equity infusion of around 270 crores in FY21.
-PIL has availed moratorium for its term loan installments with effect from April 1, 2020, for a period of five months towards deferment of their debt obligations under the COVID-19 - Regulatory Package announced by the RBI on March 27, 2020 and May 22, 2020.
+On account of sustained healthy cash accruals, PIL's cash and bank balance stood at about Rs.700 crore as on September 30, 2020.
+Its liquidity is also supported by substantial unutilized bank lines of Rs.
+1000 crore.
+The average working capital utilization was negligible (around 0.3%) during the 12-month period ending Sep'20.
+The company generated gross cash accruals of Rs.575 crore during FY20 against which it has debt repayment obligations of around Rs.102 crore in FY21 and expected equity infusion of around 270 crore in FY21.

+PIL had availed moratorium for its term loan installments with effect from April 1, 2020, for a period of five months towards deferment of their debt obligations under the COVID-19 - Regulatory Package announced by the RBI on March 27, 2020 and May 22, 2020.